Security-Onion-Solutions/securityonion-docs/curator.rst

 As your disk reaches capacity, Curator starts deleting old indices to prevent your disk from filling up.
 To change the limit, modify ``log_size_limit`` in ``/opt/so/saltstack/local/pillar/minions/$SENSORNAME_$ROLE.sls``.

+For more information about the Curator close and delete settings, please see the :ref:`elasticsearch` section.

 Creating Actions
 ----------------
 If you would like to create a custom Curator action, you will need to create a Curator action file and corresponding script file and then update Curator's state file.